 To access the Tecon Salvador’s website, click here.

-Brasco´s operations include storage and handling of supplies for maritime platforms, including parts, equipment, drilling mud, cement, chemical products, food and water.
-The oil and gas support bases also offer aggregated services for the industry, including equipment and personnel.
-In addition, the O&G base receives, processes, separates and disposes of residues from oil and gas platforms through the residue collection centre.
+Brasco ́s operations include storage and handling of supplies for maritime platforms, including parts, equipment, drilling mud, cement, chemical products, food and water.
+In addition, the oil and gas support bases receive, process, separate and dispose of residues from oil and gas platforms through residue collection centres.

 To access the Brasco’s website, click here.